Criminal Law Scholars Series (CLSS): Bringing Scholarship into Practice

 Fred Wynne, employment and human rights lawyer and mediator, Tevlin Gleadle Curtis

 This 1.5-hr webinar is presented in partnership with the SHARP Workplaces program through CLAS (Sexual Harassment Advice, Response, and Prevention for Workplaces).
 The presentation will be aimed primarily at SHARP roster lawyers.
 However, other lawyers, law students and advocates are welcome to attend.
 Participants in this webinar may claim up to 1.5 hours of CPD credit with LSBC, including 1 hour of Practice

 June 7, 2022

 More CPD opportunities

-Stored in Vimeo and organized by topic.
+Archived webinars are organized by topic.
 If you plan to review a previously recorded course for CPD credit, it is your responsibility to ensure that your review of the course meets the Law Society of BC's criteria for Approved Education Activities.